To get the latest experience from our website, please upgrade your browser.

 Heart health depends on many factors.
 Some of them are genetic, but there are others that you can control.
 Even people with genetic predispositions to heart issues may benefit from heart-healthy actions.

-At the American Recall Center, we want to help you learn more about how to prevent heart disease for you, your family and your friends.
+At Recall Center, we want to help you learn more about how to prevent heart disease for you, your family and your friends.
 Education is an important tool in prevention.

 So we reached out to individuals in the blogger community and asked them to give us their number one tips for staying heart healthy.
 Here’s what they told us.